-- 3 In the Trigger At text box, specify an expression, an absolute address, or a source location.
-Click OK. - 4 When the breakpoint is triggered, the trace data collection stops.
+3 In the Trigger At text box, specify an expression, an absolute address, or a source location.
+Click OK.

+4 When the breakpoint is triggered, the trace data collection stops.

-Specify the location for the breakpoint in the text box.
-Alternatively, click the Edit browse button to open the Enter Location dialog box, see Enter Location dialog box, page 138.
+Specify the code location of the breakpoint.
+Alternatively, click the Edit button to open the Enter Location dialog box, see Enter Location dialog box, page 152.